The Effective Field Theory of Large Scale Structures of a Fuzzy Dark Matter Universe: Power Spectrum: Effective Field Theory

+While our results show that there is no difference between the speed of sound values for CDM and FDM models, at least not beyond the error bars resulting from our relatively low-resolution simulations, there appears to be an increasing trend in the mean values of speed of sound as the FDM mass decreases. \\

-Fig. \ref{fig:frac-diff-Simulation-0.3} compares the SPT and EFT predictions for the matter power spectrum-- normalized with power calculated from simulation.
+The FDM one-loop power spectrum is shown in Fig.\eqref{fig:P22P13}.
+The different contributions are plotted separately to compare their magnitude at different scales.
+One can see that the contribution of the one-loop corrections dominates over that of the linear term at the scales $k\approx 0.3\,h\,\mathrm{Mpc}^{-1}$.
+Fig.\eqref{fig:frac-diff-Simulation-0.3} compares the SPT and EFT predictions for the matter power spectrum, divided by the power calculated from the simulation.
 As expected, one can push the theory's validity toward the small scales using the EFT of LSS.
-While the SPT's power spectrum deviates from simulation by more than 2-$\sigma$ at $k\approx 0.20,h\,\mathrm{Mpc}^{-1}$, EFT predictions are consistent with full non-linear simulation at 1-$\sigma$ even at $k\approx 0.54\,h\,\mathrm{Mpc}^{-1}$.
+While the SPT's power spectrum deviates from the simulation by more than 2-$\sigma$ at $k\approx 0.20\,h\,\mathrm{Mpc}^{-1}$, EFT predictions are consistent with the full non-linear simulation at 1-$\sigma$ even at $k\approx 0.54\,h\,\mathrm{Mpc}^{-1}$.
+We can extend the domain of applicability of the theory by considering higher loops or higher orders in perturbation theory.
+However, doing so comes with a cost of introducing new counter terms, which is equivalent to adding terms of order $(k/k_{\mathrm{NL}})^4$ and higher.
+On the other hand, for a constant $k$, going higher in the perturbation theory leads to smaller errors, as expected \citep{precision}.